Blue green deployment

 - SQLite

 That works well for an indie dev and with interpreted languages.
-For compiled languages things get a bit trickier:

 - You need to compile the app